chesterwizzle/Haikuverse/README.md

     *   **Logic:** Initializes the `TabController` and provides the framework for its child tabs, passing down injected services like `FirestoreService` and `FirebaseAuth`.

 *   **`settings_tab.dart` - Core User Settings:**
-    *   **Purpose:** Allows users to manage their profile (nickname, profile picture), application theme, and access legal information and feedback forms.
+    *   **Purpose:** Allows users to manage their profile (nickname, profile picture), application theme, and access feedback forms and advanced account management tools.
     *   **Key UI:** `ProfileImagePicker` for avatar, `TextFormField` for nickname, "Save Changes" and "Sign Out" buttons, `CarouselSlider` for theme selection, and links to legal/feedback screens.
     *   **Logic:**
         *   Loads user profile, prioritizing Firestore.